You asked and we answered.

 When will it go into effect?
 The new HR plan is scheduled to become effective in January 2018.
 However, this date is the beginning of the new plan, not the end of this work.
 The current HR structure didn’t happen overnight, and it will take time for the advantages of the new HR plan to be realized.

-1. What is the proposed employee group and what does it mean?
+1. What is the new employee group and what does it mean?

-The proposed employee group is "university and academic professionals."
-Most non-teaching and research employees would fall into this new employee group under the proposed policy.
-VCU would no longer hire classified staff and only use contracts for senior level administration.
+The new employee group is "University and Academic Professionals."
+Most non-teaching and research employees would fall into this new employee group under the new policy.
+VCU will no longer hire classified staff and only use contracts for senior level administration.

 2. If I’m classified, can I remain classified?